mdeniz/marcus_bikes/README.md

 #### See a product

-From the catalog or the homepage in every product section there is a "See product" button that drives you into the product page.
-The customer will land in a page that shows the product,see an example of a basic product that have neither customizable attribute nor customizable parts:
+From the catalog or the homepage in every product section there is a "See product" button that sends the customer to the product page.
+The customer will land in a page that shows the product, see an example of the most basic product that have neither customizable attributes nor customizable parts:

 ![Non Customizable Product](doc/assets/non_customizable_product.png)